chrismattmann/imagecat/DOCKER/README.md

 Watches established.
 ```

-With a running docker container you can now add images to the images dir: `imagecat/DOCKER/images` and update the list `staging/roxy-image-list-jpg-nonzero.txt`.
-Updating the list will automatically result in the `chunker` script being executed
+With a running docker container you can now add images to the images dir: `/images` and update the list `staging/roxy-image-list-jpg-nonzero.txt`.
+Updating the list will automatically result in the `chunker` script being executed.
+For example:

+# Ingesting Images

+1. `docker exec -it <CONTAINER ID> bash`
+2. `cd /deploy/data/staging && find /images -name "*" -print >> roxy-image-list-jpg-nonzero.txt`

 ## Ports
-docker port <CONTAINER_ID>
+You can check which ports are running by executing docker port <CONTAINER_ID>
 ```
 docker port e622260b8701
 8080/tcp -> 0.0.0.0:49457